📋 What is the Implied Warranty of Habitability?

 File a Small Claims Lawsuit

 Sue for damages up to $12,500 in small claims court.
-No attorney needed.
+Small claims is designed for self-representation, but attorney review can help where facts, damages, documentation, or statutory penalties are disputed.
 Bring all your documentation.

 -